Microscopy Core

 Overview

 The Microscopy Core was launched in 2023 to provide training, consultation, and advanced support for optical microscopy and image analysis.
 Expertise and assistance are available for all steps from study design to preparation of figures and manuscripts.
-Instrument training and user support for scanning electron microscopy (SEM), atomic force microscopy (AFM), and laser capture microdissection (LCM) is also available.
+Instrument training and user support for scanning electron microscopy (SEM) and atomic force microscopy (AFM) is also available.

 Instruments